You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Advil Increase My Antidepressant Side Effects?

-Advil is a brand name for ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID) commonly used to treat pain, fever, and inflammation.
-Ibuprofen works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
+Advil, also known as ibuprofen, is a nonsteroidal anti-inflammatory drug (NSAID) that's commonly used to relieve pain, reduce inflammation, and lower fever.
+It works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.

 Can Advil Increase Antidepressant Side Effects?